dildude/Final_project_Skillo/README.md

 And in src/test/java/gui you can find the added test cases that can be run.

 ## Bug report
-If you find any bugs that you want to report, please do so here
+If you find any bugs that you want to report, please do so <a href="https://github.com/dildude/Final_project_Skillo/issues/new">here</a>

 ## Contact